SuttonNet

 +

-Update webpages often with interesting, relevant, original content.
+Update webpages with interesting, relevant, original content.
 Give site visitors a reason to come back.
 They'll start to trust your knowledge and experience.
+Give search engines recent content.

 • Put your name and credentials on information pages that you write.
 Contact us for assistance, so that search engines respond to it as 'page author' data.

-• SuttonNet is currently writing Bizazz blog software, which will automatically generate a search-engine-friendly author panel.
+• Bizazz blog software will automatically generate a search-engine-friendly author panel.

 You can find out more here about SEO and 'Expertise, Authority, and Trustworthiness' (E-A-T).